Sunbeam Rapier: Series V

-Pending completion of the new Fastback Rapier, Rootes decided to have one more go at updating the Sunbeam Rapier.
+Pending completion of the new Fastback Rapier, Rootes released one more update of the Sunbeam Rapier.
 In September 1965 they introduced the Series V version which looked exactly like the Series IV inside and out except for badges on wings and boot which now said "1725", revealing a re-developed engine.

 Rootes redesigned the Rapier's four-cylinder engine to increase the capacity, with a new five main bearing crankshaft, making the unit stronger and smoother.
 This engine would be developed for many subsequent models.
 In the Series V Rapier the engine developed 91 hp at 5,500 rpm.

 To further update the car, they changed its polarity from positive to negative earth and fitted an alternator in place of the dynamo.
 They also devised a new twin pipe exhaust system so that the new engine could breathe more easily.

 The effect of these changes was to increase the Rapier's maximum speed to 95 mi/h and reduce its time from rest to 60 mi/h to 14.1 seconds.
 However, for all its improvements, the Series V just did not sell.
 By the time it was discontinued in June 1967, only 3,759 units had been built, making it the rarest of all the "Series" Sunbeam Rapiers.